How To Apply for BDO Credit Card: A 7-Step Guide to Getting Approved

 - 6. Wait for the Approval of Your BDO Credit Card Application

 - 7. Activate Your BDO Credit Card

 No bank will ever issue you a credit card or even a small loan if your poor financial decisions in the past suggest you’re a liability.

 So how do banks assess an individual’s credit profile?

-a.
-Get a copy of the applicant’s credit report from the Credit Information Corporation (CIC) or from any of its accredited Special Accessing Entities (SAEs).
+First, they can get a copy of the applicant’s credit report from the Credit Information Corporation (CIC) or any of its accredited Special Accessing Entities (SAEs).